eliezedeck/AIDevTools/README.md

 ## 🛠️ Available Tools

-### Audio Notifications
+### Audio Notifications (macOS Only)

 #### `notifications_speak`
 Plays system sound and speaks text using macOS TTS.
+Only available when running on macOS.

 | Argument | Type   | Required | Description                  |
 |----------|--------|----------|------------------------------|